lynettelu/lynettelu.github.io/blog/_posts/Blahblahblah/2016-01-15-From-Here-to-Eternity.md

 ---
 layout: post
-title: From Here to Eternity: Alan Rickman, 1946-2016
+title: From Here to Eternity
 category: Blahblahblah
 ---